farmerbb/Taskbar/README.md

 Taskbar puts a start menu and recent apps tray on top of your screen that's accessible at any time, increasing your productivity and turning your Android tablet (or phone) into a real multitasking machine!

-On devices running Android 7.0+ (Nougat), Taskbar can also launch apps in freeform windows for a PC-like experience!
+On devices running Android 7.0 through 8.1, Taskbar can also launch apps in freeform windows for a PC-like experience!
 No root required!  (see below for instructions)

 Taskbar is also fully supported on Chrome OS - use Taskbar as a secondary Android app launcher on your Chromebook!